Prague or Krakow or Budapest: Which City to Visit?

 Accessibility

-Daily trains from the aforementioned German and Austrian cities run multiple times per day and journeys take, on average, about 4 – 5 hours.
+Daily trains from nearby cites like Berlin, Munich and Vienna run multiple times per day and journeys take, on average, about 4 – 5 hours.
 There are a couple of direct trains per day from Budapest, including a night train, which takes about seven hours all in.
 There are no direct trains from Krakow, save for an overnight train where the journey time is roughly nine hours.

 Prague also has an international airport, which serves most major European and international airlines.